internet-identity-labs/nfid-docs/content/en/how-it-works/key-management.md

 NFID provides users with seamless access to their key pair through login flows that are as effortless and familiar as those used in Web2 applications.
 This not only simplifies the user experience and onboarding, but also enhances the overall accessibility and convenience of Web3.

 ### No need for key recovery
-NFID allows users to set up their own MFA policies in the NFID Identity Manager smart contract, which is the abstraction for their ECDSA key.
-As a result, users will never "lose their key" or need to recover it because they have so many options to authenticate themselves to their NFID.
+NFID allows users to set up their own MFA policies in the NFID Identity Manager smart contract, which is the abstraction for their ECDSA keys.
+As a result, users will never "lose their key" unless they lose access to their email address or lost all passkeys they've added.

-Read about how to [enable 2FA](https://learn.nfid.one/enable-2fa-for-enterprise-grade-security).
+Read about how users [enable 2FA](https://learn.nfid.one/enable-2fa-for-enterprise-grade-security).

 ### Chain/platform agnostic via native signatures
 Users with an NFID own native cryptographic key pairs, making NFID compatible with all cryptographic constructs on various platforms and elliptic curves.